Goldenrod Benefits: The Bee’s Knees for Allergies, Sinus Infections, and Urinary Tract Infections

 Size: Varies by species, but generally 2 to 5 feet (0.6–1.5 m) tall; some goldenrods spread aggressively by runners, and some species modestly clump (expand in girth annually)

 Siting and Garden Care: Until recently, North American gardeners scoffed at inviting this “weed” into the tended landscape.
 Meanwhile, in Europe, goldenrod has received a warm welcome in the garden and has been planted widely for upward of three centuries.
 European breeders took goldenrod under their wings and emerged with showy cultivars fit for the finest of cottage gardens.
 Like any self-respecting opportunistic plant that thrives on disturbance, goldenrod jumped the confines of cultivation and promptly spread into European fields and meadows.
 Gardeners in North America are now recognizing that goldenrod’s commonness need not detract from its desirability as an ornamental.
-Gardening provides many nuggets of wisdom if we can simply manage to keep our garden gates unlatched.
+Gardening provides many nuggets of wisdom if we can simply manage to keep the garden gates of our minds well-oiled.

 With a diversity of species to choose from and native habitats ranging from bog, to alpine meadow, to maritime dunes, you can be sure to find one that will thrive in most any niche.
-Goldenrod is a mainstay in meadow gardens and is especially delightful when growing next to its familiar, purple-blooming sidekick ironweed (Vernonia spp.).
+Goldenrod is a mainstay in meadow gardens and is especially delightful when grown next to its familiar, purple-blooming sidekick ironweed (Vernonia spp.).
 (See the photo of the two chumming it up.)
 Other possible native companions include common milkweed (Asclepias syriaca), cup plant (Silphium perfoliatum), and Joe Pye weed (Eutrochium purpureum and E. maculatum).
 For massing, consider planting fast-spreading species, such as rough-stemmed goldenrod (S. rugosa), showy goldenrod (S. speciosa), tall goldenrod (S. altissima), and Canadian goldenrod (S. canadensis).2

-If your gardening space is limited, try one of the more demure clumping species, such as sweet goldenrod (S. odora) or any of the varieties described below.
+If your garden space is limited, try one of the more demure clumping species, such as sweet goldenrod (S. odora) or any of the varieties described below.
 In a trial of goldenrod species conducted by the Chicago Botanic Gardens, S. rugosa ‘Fireworks’ was a choice cultivar, with its resistance to powdery mildew, slowly spreading habit, and explosive display of golden panicles.
 Other leaders include the hybrids ‘Baby Sun’ and ‘Goldkind,’ both with tight-clumping habits and generous floral displays.
 S. sphacelata ‘Golden Fleece’ is a late-flowering variety with heart-shaped leaves.
 Finally, for the partial shade garden, consider the variegated S. flexicaulis ‘Variegata,’ which is a modestly spreading species rather than a clumping one.3

 Goldenrod flowers in the late summer to early fall, at a time when most gardens could really use some perkiness.
 Spend just a few moments observing the pollinators flocking to the golden sprays, and you will appreciate how important a role it plays in sustaining local insect populations.
 Goldenrod supports over one hundred species of caterpillars, making it a useful plant for calling in local butterfly populations.
 It also attracts garden beneficials, such as praying mantises, ladybugs, assassin bugs, damsel bugs, syrphid flies, and parasitic wasps.
 The nectar is popular with many butterflies, including monarchs.4,5,6